xoolive/kiosque/docs/development/contributing.md

    ```

 3. **Update documentation:**
-   - Add website to `websites.md` in the appropriate language section
+   - Add website to [Supported Sites](../websites/supported-sites.md) in the appropriate language section
    - Indicate if authentication is supported (☑️)

 ### PR Guidelines